Dupchuwangmo7/IDE202-Internship_Reports/Week5/Owsap_Zap.md

 3. ` cd Downloads/`

-4. ` chmod +x name_of_the_file ` to change fle into executable permission.
+4. ` chmod +x name_of_the_file ` to change file into executable permission.

 5. ` ./name_of_the_file ` to install.

-And if you get **Failed to load module "canberra-gtk-module** issues, run the command ` sudo apt install libcanberra-gtk-module libcanberra-gtk3-module `.
+And if you get **Failed to load module "canberra-gtk-module"** issues, run the command ` sudo apt install libcanberra-gtk-module libcanberra-gtk3-module `.